LewisYoul/Curriculum_Vitae/README.md

 ## <a name="skills">Skills</a>

-### Technical
+#### Technical

+* **Test Driven Development -** Passionate about TDD, I have seen its benefits first hand and the issues that result from not using it.

 * **Best Practices -** I strongly believe in the benefits of using Robert C. Martin's S.O.L.I.D principals when designing and writing code.
 Clean, reproducible and easily extendable code is what strive towards.

 * **Quick Study -** An ability to learn new technologies quickly.
 From my time at Makers Academy I have developed a set of skills that allow me to pick up new languages and processes quickly, meaning I can hit the ground running.

+* **Technologies -** Documented experience working with a variety of languages an stacks.
+Principally Ruby, Rails, PostgreSQL, React JS, Node JS and React.
+Please see my Projects section for examples.

-#### Attention to Detail
+#### Transferable

-An absolute requirement in my four years as a Labortory Scientist to ensure accurate, reliable results and successful procedures that can be utilised by others.
-Specifically pipetting extremely small volumes on a daily basis, the microscopic manipulation of mouse embryos and surgical transplant of these embryos; resulting in a high number of successful pregnancies.
+* **Attention to Detail -** An absolute requirement in my four years as a Labortory Scientist to ensure accurate, reliable results and successful procedures that can be utilised by others.
+Specifically the microscopic manipulation of mouse embryos.

 #### Passion for Learning